What Is a Breast Augmentation?

 First, the patient is placed under anesthesia.
 An incision is then created in order to allow the plastic surgeon to place the implant.

-There are three major types of breast augmentation incision pattern the doctor may create for a patient.
+There are three major types of breast augmentation incision patterns the doctor may create for a patient.
 The right choice for you will be discussed during a consultation.
 An incision can be made right under the crease of the breast (inframammary incision), around the areola (periareolar incision), or around the armpit region near the breast (transaxillary incision).

 Next, the plastic surgeon will insert the breast implant using special tools and with the help of the surgical staff.